 We understand.
 Comparing prices of senior living facilities isn’t quite as simple as searching for a car — and even that doesn’t seem so simple these days.

-Senior living facilities often have a stigma of this military model efficiency—the scene with small double bedrooms located in narrow, cold, quiet hallways.
+Senior living facilities often have a stigma of military model efficiency with small double bedrooms located in narrow, cold, quiet hallways.
 Privacy is limited, livelihood is gone, and your loved ones are spending their final years of life feeling isolated.

 Fortunately, today, senior living facilities have been made for more.
 Quality senior living facilities give seniors: